Implications of the Free Trade Agreement with the EU for DAC 6

 Our team can help advise your business on development of their tax strategy, ensuring that your strategy:

 The directive is designed to tackle tax avoidance and promote tax transparency by introducing an obligation on intermediaries to disclose cross-border tax arrangements.
 This will allow different tax authorities to exchange information on potentially aggressive tax structures.
 The UK will sign up to DAC despite our withdrawal from the EU.
-Consequently, cross-border arrangements will need to be reported if they meet one of the ‘hallmarks’.
+Consequently, cross-border arrangements involving at least one EU Member State or the UK will need to be reported if they meet one of the ‘hallmarks’.
+From a UK perspective, DAC 6 covers all EU taxes other than VAT, customs duties, excise duties and mandatory social security contributions.

 DAC 6 applies to any person (including an individual, partnership, company or other legal entity) operating in the EU or with interests in the EU.
 It applies to multinational companies, but equally could apply to intermediaries such as law firms, accountants, banks and financial advisors.

-There is still a lot of uncertainty about how DAC will apply in practice.
+HMRC have recently updated their guidance on DAC6, although there is still some uncertainty on about how DAC will apply in practice.
 In the meantime, our team can advise your business on:

 International trade is constantly evolving and local taxing authorities are continuing to look at ways to ensure that multinational enterprises are paying the right amount of tax and that profits are taxed where value is created.